girishjjain/DevResx/Scribble.md

 lazy val config: Configuration = Configuration(ConfigFactory.load("application.conf"))
 ```
 * Amazon S3 provides object storage through web services interfaces
+* Amazon CloudWatch monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
+CloudWatch data is pushed to DataDog using the provided CloudWatch integrations.
 * PSQL - To enable expanded display, use \x command and then to turn it off again use same \x command.
 Expanded display prints result in vertical format